 Mini Tummy Tuck

 A mini tummy tuck removes loose skin on the lower abdomen.
-Doctor Bernard performs a mini VASER liposuction abdominoplasty so post-pregnant women get the best result from modern science.
-It is perfect for removing the flap of loose skin after a c-section birth.
-A mini tummy tuck tightens the lower abdomen beautifully with minimal scarring.
+Doctor Bernard performs a mini VASER liposuction abdominoplasty.
+It is useful for removing the flap of loose skin after a c-section birth.
+A mini tummy tuck tightens the lower abdomen with minimal scarring compared to a full tummy tuck.
 However, it does not address loose skin higher on the tummy.

 The good news is the recovery time is shorter than a full tummy tuck.
 Mini tummy tuck downtime is minimal compared to other tummy tucks.
 Sedentary workers can resume work just two weeks after a mini tummy tuck in most cases.